 Rhodes University SRC saddened by death of student Khensani Maseko

-It is alleging Maseko committed suicide after she was raped in May this year.
+It is alleged that Maseko committed suicide after she was raped in May this year.

-JOHANNESBURG - Rhodes University SRC says its shaken by the death of a student at the institution Khensani Maseko who passed away this weekend.
+JOHANNESBURG - Rhodes University SRC says it's shaken by the death of a student at the institution Khensani Maseko who passed away this weekend.

 The university's communication and advancement division says she passed away at her family home in Johannesburg on Friday afternoon.